Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 ## Infrastructure as Code project

-Create a new directory called `terraform` inside your `iac-tutorial` repo, which we'll use to save the work done in this lab.
+Create a new directory called `05-terraform` inside your `iac-tutorial` repo, which we'll use to save the work done in this lab.

 ## Describe VM instance

 _Terraform allows you to describe the desired state of your infrastructure and makes sure your desired state meets the actual state._

 Terraform uses [**resources**](https://www.terraform.io/docs/configuration/resources.html) to describe different infrastructure components.
-If you want to use Terraform to manage some infrastructure component, you should first make sure there is a resource for that component for that particular platform.
+If you want to use Terraform to manage an infrastructure component, you should first make sure there is a resource for that component for that particular platform.

 Let's use Terraform syntax to describe a VM instance that we want to be running.

-Create a Terraform configuration file called `main.tf` inside the `terraform` directory with the following content:
+Create a Terraform configuration file called `main.tf` inside the `05-terraform` directory with the following content:

 ```
-resource "google_compute_instance" "raddit" {
+resource "google_compute_instance" "node-svc" {
-  name         = "raddit-instance"
+  name         = "node-svc"
-  machine_type = "n1-standard-1"
+  machine_type = "f1-micro"
   zone         = "us-central1-c"

   # boot disk specifications
   boot_disk {
     initialize_params {
-      image = "raddit-base" // use image built with Packer
+      image = "node-svc-base" // use image built with Packer
     }
   }